Fern Mallis

-Fern Mallis (born March 26, 1948 in Brooklyn, New York) was the executive director of the Council of Fashion Designers of America (CFDA) from 1991–2001, and created 7th on Sixth productions or New York Fashion Week as it is known today.
+Fern Mallis (born March 26, 1948, in Brooklyn, New York) is an American fashion director, who was the executive director of the Council of Fashion Designers of America (CFDA) from 1991 to 2001, and created 7th on Sixth productions or New York Fashion Week as it is known today.
 She was also senior vice president of IMG Fashion from 2001 to 2010.
 Mallis is currently president of her own international fashion and design consultancy, Fern Mallis LLC.
 She received her BFA from University at Buffalo.

 Career

 During an interview with Fashion Week Online, Mallis mentioned that she was one of 20 winners of a Mademoiselle guest editing competition that she entered while attending college.
-She stated that she “‘was the only one of the 20 asked to come back and get a full-time job with the magazine.’”
+She stated that she "was the only one of the 20 asked to come back and get a full-time job with the magazine."
 Mallis attributed that her publishing career began at the now-defunct company.
-The New York Social Diary stated that she “worked at the magazine for six years.”
+The New York Social Diary stated that she "worked at the magazine for six years."

 In 1993, the Council of Fashion Designers of America (CFDA), led by executive director Fern Mallis and president Stan Herman, created a centralized fashion week known as 7th on Sixth in New York City's Bryant Park.
 In July 2001 IMG acquired 7th on Sixth, and Mallis became Senior VP of IMG Fashion, leading new Fashion Weeks in Miami, Los Angeles, Berlin, Moscow, and Mumbai, and adding others including Sydney and Melbourne.

 Mallis also served as a global "ambassador" for IMG, advising in many countries on organizing fashion events, judging fashion shows, and mentoring students.
 She has been widely quoted in the fashion press and featured on TV programs including America's Next Top Model, She's Got the Look, and four seasons of Project Runway; she was the weekly judge on Bravo's first season of The Fashion Show, with Isaac Mizrahi and Kelly Rowland.
 She was also a consulting producer for The Fashion Show and for CW's reality television series ReModeled.

 While at the CFDA from 1991 to 2001, Mallis organized ten annual CFDA Fashion Awards Galas and also played a major role in starting the Fashion Targets Breast Cancer campaign, twice organized the 7th on Sale fundraiser for AIDS charities, and helped raise money for design scholarships and other initiatives.